 A slab serves several purposes.
 It protects the cards, provides a guarantee of authenticity (in theory), and gives an objective indication of the card’s condition.

 Perhaps its most important function (as a result of the other purposes of the slab) is that it potentially increases the card’s value.
-Let’s take a look at some examples:
+Let’s take a look at some examples (prices current at the time of post):

 |Card||Grading Company||Raw Value||8 Graded Card||9 Graded Card||10 Graded Card|